mustafaacikyol/Javascript_Projects/README.md

 The answer to the question is opened and closed by toogle with the 'show-text' class.

 With the forEach loop, when another question is clicked, the answer to the open question is closed.

+### 8. Menu
+There is a restaurant menu in this project.

+All dishes are displayed on the page when the page is loaded.

+When the button of the dishes divided into types is clicked, those dishes are listed.

+The buttons update themselves dynamically when a new food type is added.

+Map, reduce, filter and join are used in this project.